Faiq1818/wonderful/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Contributions are open to everyone.
+Feel free to fork the repository, make changes, and submit a pull request.
+There is no strict format — just make sure the code is clean and complies with the license.

 ## License

-This project is licensed under the [GPLv3](LICENSE.md)
+This project is licensed under the [GPLv3](LICENSE)